vercel/next.js/docs/testing.md

 })
 ```

-You can use `page.goto("/")` instead of `page.goto("http://localhost:3000/")` if you add `"baseURL": "http://localhost:3000"` to the `playwright.config.ts` configuration file, see [here](https://playwright.dev/docs/api/class-testoptions#test-options-base-url).
+You can use `page.goto("/")` instead of `page.goto("http://localhost:3000/")`, if you add [`"baseURL": "http://localhost:3000"`](https://playwright.dev/docs/api/class-testoptions#test-options-base-url) to the `playwright.config.ts` configuration file.

 ### Running your Playwright tests

 Since Playwright is testing a real Next.js application, it requires the Next.js server to be running prior to starting Playwright.
-We recommend running your tests against your production code to more closely resemble how your application will behave.
+It is recommend to run your tests against your production code to more closely resemble how your application will behave.

 Run `npm run build` and `npm run start`, then run `npm run test:e2e` in another terminal window to run the Playwright tests.

-> **Note:** Alternatively, you can use the `webServer` feature to let Playwright start the development server and wait until its fully available.
-See [here](https://playwright.dev/docs/test-advanced#launching-a-development-web-server-during-the-tests) for more information.
+> **Note:** Alternatively, you can use the [`webServer`](https://playwright.dev/docs/test-advanced#launching-a-development-web-server-during-the-tests) feature to let Playwright start the development server and wait until it's fully available.

 ### Running Playwright on Continuous Integration (CI)

-Playwright will by default run your tests in the headed mode.
+Playwright will by default run your tests in the [headed mode](https://playwright.dev/docs/ci).
 To install all the Playwright dependencies, run `npx playwright install-deps`.
-For common CI providers, see [here](https://playwright.dev/docs/ci) for receipts.

 You can learn more about Playwright and Continuous Integration from these resources: